Mac operating systems: A/ROSE

-The Apple Real-time Operating System Environment (A/ROSE) was a small embedded operating system which ran on the Macintosh Coprocessor Platform, an expansion card for the Macintosh.
-The idea was to offer a single "overdesigned" hardware platform on which third-party vendors could build practically any product, reducing the otherwise heavy workload of developing a NuBus-based expansion card.
+The Apple Real-time Operating System Environment (A/ROSE) is a small embedded operating system which runs on the Macintosh Coprocessor Platform, an expansion card for the Macintosh.
+It is a single "overdesigned" hardware platform on which third-party vendors build practically any product, reducing the otherwise heavy workload of developing a NuBus-based expansion card.
 The first version of the system was ready for use in February 1988.

 A/UX

-In 1988, Apple released its first UNIX-based OS, A/UX, which was a UNIX operating system with the Mac OS look and feel.
+In 1988, Apple released its first UNIX-based OS, A/UX, which is a UNIX operating system with the Mac OS look and feel.
 It was not very competitive for its time, due in part to the crowded UNIX market and Macintosh hardware lacking high-end design features present on workstation-class computers.
-A/UX had most of its success in sales to the U.S. government, where POSIX compliance was a requirement that Mac OS could not meet.
+Most of its sales was to the U.S. government, where MacOS lacks POSIX compliance.

 MAE

-The Macintosh Application Environment (MAE) was a software package introduced by Apple in 1994 that allowed users of certain Unix-based computer workstations to run Apple Macintosh application software.
-MAE used the X Window System to emulate a Macintosh Finder-style graphical user interface.
-The last version, MAE 3.0, was compatible with System 7.5.3.
-MAE was available for Sun Microsystems SPARCstation and Hewlett-Packard systems.
+The Macintosh Application Environment (MAE) is a software package introduced by Apple in 1994 that allows certain Unix-based computer workstations to run Macintosh applications.
+MAE uses the X Window System to emulate a Macintosh Finder-style graphical user interface.
+The last version, MAE 3.0, is compatible with System 7.5.3.
+MAE was published for Sun Microsystems SPARCstation and Hewlett-Packard systems.
 It was discontinued on May 14, 1998.

 MkLinux

 Announced at the 1996 Worldwide Developers Conference (WWDC), MkLinux is an open source operating system that was started by the OSF Research Institute and Apple in February 1996 to port Linux to the PowerPC platform, and thus Macintosh computers.
 In mid 1998, the community-led MkLinux Developers Association took over development of the operating system.
-MkLinux is short for "Microkernel Linux," which refers to the project's adaptation of the Linux kernel to run as a server hosted atop the Mach microkernel.
-MkLinux is based on version 3.0 of Mach.
+MkLinux is short for "Microkernel Linux", which refers to its adaptation of the monolithic Linux kernel to run as a server hosted atop the Mach microkernel version 3.0.

 Cancelled projects

 Star Trek

-Star Trek (as in "to boldly go where no Mac has gone before") was a relatively unknown secret prototype beginning in 1992, whose goal was to create a version of the classic Mac OS that would run on Intel-compatible x86 personal computers.
+The Star Trek project (as in "to boldly go where no Mac has gone before") was a secret prototype beginning in 1992, to port the classic Mac OS to Intel-compatible x86 personal computers.
 In partnership with Apple and with support from Intel, the project was instigated by Novell, which was looking to integrate its DR-DOS with the Mac OS GUI as a mutual response to the monopoly of Microsoft's Windows 3.0 and MS-DOS.
-A team consisting of four from Apple and four from Novell was able to get the Macintosh Finder and some basic applications such as QuickTime, running smoothly on the x86 architecture.
-The project was canceled a year later in early 1993, but some of the code was later reused when porting the Mac OS to PowerPC.
+A team consisting of four from Apple and four from Novell was got the Macintosh Finder and some basic applications such as QuickTime, running smoothly.
+The project was canceled one year later in early 1993, but was partially reused when porting the Mac OS to PowerPC.